best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 If you refactor repetitive code into functions or classes, then bug fixes or modifications need only be carried out once to change all implementations.
 New, intended behaviour is then consistently given by each call to the reusable function or class.
-The intended functionality should be reflected by the functions name.
+The intended functionality should be reflected in the function name.

 ````{tabs}

 ```{code-tab} py
 def get_odd(numbers):
     odd_numbers = []
-    for number in first_ten_numbers:
+    for number in numbers:
         if number % 2 == 1:
-        odd_first_ten_numbers.append(number)
+        odd_numbers.append(number)
     return odd_numbers

 first_ten_numbers = 1:10